ePages-de/Mockify/README.md

     my $aParameterTypes = [String(),String('abcd')];
     $MockObjectBuilder->addMockWithReturnValueAndParameterCheck('myMethodName','the return value',$aParameterTypes);

-To define in a nice way the signatur you should use the [Test::Mockify::Matchers;](https://metacpan.org/pod/Test::Mockify::Matchers;).
+To define it in a nice way the signature you must use the [Test::Mockify::Matcher;](https://metacpan.org/pod/Test::Mockify::Matcher;).

 # LICENSE